awsdocs/amazon-eks-user-guide/doc_source/coredns.md

       proxy . /etc/resolv.conf
       ```

+1. If you originally deployed your cluster on Kubernetes `1.17` or earlier, then you may need to remove a deprecated term from your CoreDNS manifest\.
+**Important**
+You must complete this before upgrading to CoreDNS version `1.7.0`, but it's recommended that you complete this step even if you're upgrading to an earlier version\.

+   1. Check to see if your CoreDNS manifest has the line\.

+      ```
+      kubectl get configmap coredns -n kube-system -o yaml |grep upstream
+      ```

+      If no output is returned, your manifest doesn't have the line and you can skip to the next step to update CoreDNS\.
+If output is returned, then you need to remove the line\.

+   1. Edit the configmap with the following command, removing the line in the file that has the word `upstream` in it\.
+Do not change anything else in the file\.
+Once the line is removed, save the changes\.

+      ```
+      kubectl edit configmap coredns -n kube-system -o yaml
+      ```

 1. Retrieve your current `coredns` image:

    ```
    kubectl get deployment coredns --namespace kube-system -o=jsonpath='{$.spec.template.spec.containers[:1].image}'
    ```

-1. Update `coredns` to the recommended version by taking the output from the previous step and replacing the version tag with your cluster's recommended `coredns` version:
+1. Update `coredns` to the recommended version by taking the output from the previous step and replacing `<1.7.0>` \(including the `<>`\) with your cluster's recommended `coredns` version:

    ```
    kubectl set image --namespace kube-system deployment.apps/coredns \
                coredns=<602401143452.dkr.ecr.us-west-2.amazonaws.com>/eks/coredns:v<1.7.0>-eksbuild.1
    ```
 **Note**
-If you're updating to the latest 1\.14 version, then remove `-eksbuild.1` from the end of the image above\.
+If you're updating to the latest Amazon EKS 1\.14 version, then remove `-eksbuild.1` from the end of the image above\.